-But it did have wallpaper and border around the top!
+But it did have wallpaper and a border around the top!

 That’s the old tile floor that we removed and replaced with vinyl tiles….which we have since replaced with beautiful wood-look laminate flooring. (by the way, we originally removed the ceramic tile because there were tons of cracked pieces when we moved in)

 Can you believe there was also a door in that small opening there??

 We took that sucker off the day we moved in! lol